frees-io/freestyle/docs/src/main/tut/docs/cassandra/README.md

 ## About Freestyle Cassandra

-> [Troy](https://github.com/schemasafe/troy) is a type-safe & compile-time-checked wrapper around
-> the Cassandra driver that allows you to write raw CQL queries, validating them against your
-> schema, and showing errors at compile-time.

-Freestyle-Cassandra provides 2 different APIS, a low level one, letting you define a query and bind values to it, and a String Interpolator one, which allows us to write raw queries and validate them at compile time against a previously defined schema.
+Freestyle-Cassandra provides 2 different ways of use, a low level one, letting you define a query and bind values to it, and a String Interpolator one, which allows us to write raw queries and validate them at compile time against a previously defined schema.

 In the upcoming sections, we'll take a look at both features and how we can take advantage of them.

 ## Public APIs
-*Frees-Cassandra* provides a set of [algebras](http://frees.io/docs/core/algebras/) to interact with the different pieces of a Cassandra
+*Frees-Cassandra* provides a set of [algebras](http://frees.io/docs/core/algebras/) to interact with the different pieces of a Cassandra Service.
-Service.
 Each of those algebras represent a public API.

 ### ClusterAPI
 It provides methods to open/close connections to a Cassandra instance, load specific keyspaces, or